Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/The Collector.png" Align=right width=8% height=8%>

+- Bad News
-- Blunderbuss
+- Attunement

-**Critical**: Your Critical strike chance increases by one.
+**Critical**: Your Critical strike chance increases by two.

 **Death**: If a hit from _The Collector_ would leave a creature below 5% of their maximum hit points, you execute them.

-**Taxes**: Whenever you kill a creature you gain gold equal to ten times your proficiency bonus.
+**Taxes**: Whenever you kill a creature you gain gold equal to 50 times your proficiency bonus.

+**Trigger Safety**: When you roll a nautrual 1 you can instantly repair _The Collector_ you can do this a number of times equal to your proficiency bonus before you must finish a long rest.

-_You gain +2 to hit and damage rolls using this magical weapon_
+_You gain +3 to hit and damage rolls using this magical weapon_

 ---